 Our lead drug candidate, quizartinib, is a once-daily, orally-administered, potent and selective inhibitor of FLT3, a validated target in the treatment of acute myeloid leukemia (AML).

 We believe there is a significant unmet need for more effective treatments of AML, particularly for the subset of patients expressing a genetic mutation in FLT3, known as the FLT3 internal tandem duplication (FLT3-ITD) mutation.
 Over 35% of AML patients over age 55 are estimated to harbor this mutation.
 We refer to these patients as FLT3-ITD positive.
 The FLT3-ITD mutation acts like a “power switch” that causes leukemic cells, or blasts, to spread more aggressively and grow back more rapidly following chemotherapy, conferring an especially poor survival outcome.
 Quizartinib is designed to turn off this switch.

 We have conducted studies on the use of quizartinib in over 480 patients to date.
-Next, we plan to initiate a randomized comparative Phase 3 trial of quizartinib in relapsed/refractory AML patients with the FLT3-ITD mutation, in early 2014.
+Next, we plan to initiate a randomized comparative Phase 3 trial of quizartinib in relapsed/refractory AML patients with the FLT3-ITD mutation, in the second quarter of 2014.
 We are also exploring quizartinib in other AML therapeutic settings, irrespective of FLT3-ITD status, including use in newly diagnosed AML patients in combination with chemotherapy, or frontline therapy, followed by continuous single-agent maintenance therapy, as well as maintenance following a hematopoietic stem cell transplantation (HSCT), or bone marrow transplant.

 According to the American Cancer Society, approximately 18,860 patients will be newly diagnosed with AML in 2014 in the United States and approximately 10,460 are expected to die of the disease in 2014.
 AML is generally a disease of older people and the median age of a patient at initial diagnosis is 66 years.
 The five-year survival rate for all AML patients, irrespective of age and FLT3-ITD status, is 23%.